-Chairs of Schools and similar level unit leaders shall, for the purpose of election to committee membership, be considered members of the Corps of Instruction and not as Administrators.
+Chairs of Schools and similar level unit leaders shall, for the purpose of election to committee membership, be considered members of the Academic Faculty and not as Administrators.
 Chairs may not be elected to membership on committees charged with reviewing or overseeing the Chair's actions as an administrator.